dcordiercnrs/pcsaft-titan/README.md

 using [Docker](https://www.docker.com) (see also the [Wikepedia page](https://en.wikipedia.org/wiki/Docker_(software))) which can be installed on your computer by downloading the appropriate version [here](https://docs.docker.com/get-docker/) dedicated to your OS.

+ 1. download the file **Dockerfile** in your work directory.
+ 2. build the Linux virtual machine image: `docker build -t dock-pcsaft .` (`dock-pcsaft` is the name given to the image, `.` tells to docker it has to find the Dockerfile in the current directory).

 ---
 # How to get the files